Mathhrp/basic-rust/README.md

 3. Commit your Changes (git commit -m 'Add some AmazingFeature')
 4. Push to the Branch (git push origin feature/AmazingFeature)
 5. Open a Pull Request

+# References

+This project was inspired by and builds upon various resources and communities.
+Below is a list of key references and sources that have significantly contributed to the development and understanding of this project:

+1. **The Rust Programming Language Book** - An indispensable resource for Rust developers, providing comprehensive coverage of Rust's syntax, concepts, and advanced features.
+Available online at [The Rust Book](https://doc.rust-lang.org/book/).

+2. **Rust by Example** - A collection of runnable examples that illustrate various Rust concepts and standard libraries.
+Great for learning Rust in a hands-on way.
+Check it out [here](https://doc.rust-lang.org/rust-by-example/).

+3. **Rust Documentation** - The official Rust documentation offers detailed explanations of its API, standard libraries, and features.
+Access it on the [Rust docs](https://doc.rust-lang.org/std/).

+4. **Community Contributions** - Discussions and contributions from the Rust community on platforms like [the Rust Users Forum](https://users.rust-lang.org/) and [Rust subreddit](https://www.reddit.com/r/rust/) have been invaluable.

+5. **GitHub Repositories** - Various open-source projects and code examples on GitHub have been a source of inspiration and learning.
+Specific projects can be linked as necessary.

+6. **Academic Papers and Articles** - If applicable, list and link to relevant academic research papers, technical blogs, or articles that have informed your project.

+7. **Tutorials and Online Courses** - Mention any online courses, video tutorials, or educational websites that have been particularly helpful.

+*Note: The list above is not exhaustive and serves as a starting point for acknowledging the contributions and resources that have influenced this project.*

+---

+We encourage users and contributors to explore these resources for a deeper understanding of Rust and the concepts implemented in this project.